limjiechao/canvas-gallery/README.md

 - Restore to "Upload New Image” label
 - Convert image to base-64 string
 - Create HTML Image element from base-64 string for drawing onto canvas
-- Compute image centered coordinates and resized dimensions
+- Compute image's centered coordinates and resized dimensions if found to be bigger than the canvas
 - Draw image on canvas
 - Saves to database and re-renders